cppdk/greeting-rest-service-client/README.md

 # greeting-rest-service
-A simple rest service able to greet in different languages - starting with Danish only
+A simple rest service administrative client implemented in JavaScript